souhajomaa/level_water_monitoring_system/README.md

 # Smart Water Level Monitoring System

 **Academic Project**
-> This project was developed in collaboration with my colleagues as part of an academic project at ISIMM Institute.
+> This project was developed in collaboration with my colleagues as part of an academic project at ISIMM Institute in 2023.

 ## Project Description
 This system is designed to monitor the water level in a tank using an ultrasonic sensor and ESP32.
 It provides real-time feedback through an LCD display and sends updates via the Blynk IoT platform.